-NOTE: For more information about the net use command, enter net help use at the command prompt.
+For more information about the startnet.cmd command and other methods of starting a batch file, refer to the OPK documentation.
+For more information about the net use command, enter net help use at the command prompt.

 Because startnet.cmd is stored in the WinPE_Directory\Platform\system32 directory, command files listed in startnet.cmd are relative to the directory.
 Use the default system variables SystemDrive and SystemRoot to specify paths to the utilities.
 Be sure that the contents of the file are accurate and tested before using it widely.